slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Talent is fragile.

 To reveal the true nature of your intelligence rarely pays.
-It's the most sensitive envy trigger.
+It’s the most sensitive envy trigger.

 > *'I think we have an ideology about talent that says that talent is a tangible, resilient, hardened, shiny thing.
 It will always rise to the top.
 To find and encourage talent, all you have to do as a society, is to make sure the right doors are open.
 Free campus visits, free tuition, letters to the kids with high score.
-You raise your hand and say, «over here!» and the talent will come running, but that's not true.
+You raise your hand and say, «over here!» and the talent will come running, but that’s not true.
 It’s not resilient and shiny, talent is really, really fragile.' -- Malcolm Gladwell*

 > *'Talent hits a target no one else can hit.
 Genius hits a target no one else can see.' -- Arthur Schopenhauer*